fifc/yos/README.md

 	./vdi.sh

-The VDI script rewrites the disk ID with the contents of VDI_UUID.bin to avoid the disk warning in VirtualBox.
+The VDI script rewrites the disk ID with the contents of vdi_uuid.bin to avoid the disk warning in VirtualBox.

 Programs in Assembly